Skip to article frontmatterSkip to article content

 zcontentcompressed JSON payload — the actual config

 The blob lives in treedb.
-At start time the agent materialises it to disk under the yuno’s bin/ directory and hands the path to the binary via --config-file='[<paths>]'.
-The materialisation site is c_agent.c:7722-7735 and 7857-7868; the launcher line is c_agent.c:8025.
+At start time the agent materialises it to a .json file under the yuno’s bin/ directory and hands that path to the binary via --config-file='[<paths>]' when it launches the process.
+Both steps run inside run_yuno(): it writes the config through build_yuno_running_script(), then exec’s the binary with the materialised paths.

 2.3 The yunos topic

-Defined in treedb_schema_yuneta_agent.c:275-495.
+Defined in treedb_schema_yuneta_agent.c.
 Per-yuno record.
 Important columns:

 ColumnMeaning